Abiogenesis

-Stages in the origin of life range from the well understood, such as the habitable Earth and the abiotic synthesis of simple molecules, to the largely unknown, like the derivation of the last universal common ancestor (LUCA) with its complex molecular functionalities.
+Stages in the origin of life process range from the well understood, such as the habitable Earth and the abiotic synthesis of simple molecules, to the largely unknown, like the derivation of the last universal common ancestor (LUCA) with its complex molecular functionalities.

-Abiogenesis, at times referred to as biopoesis, is the natural process by which life arises from non-living matter, such as simple organic compounds.
+Abiogenesis or the origin of life (sometimes called biopoiesis) is the natural process by which life arises from non-living matter, such as simple organic compounds.
 The prevailing scientific hypothesis is that the transition from non-living to living entities on Earth was not a single event, but a process of increasing complexity involving the formation of a habitable planet, the prebiotic synthesis of organic molecules, molecular self-replication, self-assembly, autocatalysis, and the emergence of cell membranes.
 The transition from non-life to life has not been observed experimentally, but many proposals have been made for different stages of the process.

 The study of abiogenesis aims to determine how pre-life chemical reactions gave rise to life under conditions strikingly different from those on Earth today.
 It uses tools from biology and chemistry, attempting a synthesis of many sciences.
-Life functions through the chemistry of carbon and water, and builds on four chemical families: lipids for cell membranes, carbohydrates such as sugars, amino acids for protein metabolism, and the nucleic acids DNA and RNA for heredity.
+Life functions through the chemistry of carbon and water, and builds on four chemical families: lipids for cell membranes, carbohydrates for chemical energy storage and structural composition, amino acids for protein metabolism, and the nucleic acids DNA and RNA for heredity.
 A theory of abiogenesis must explain the origins and interactions of these classes of molecules.